 - tell you if our investigation will take longer than 20 working days.
 We will agree revised time limits with you and keep you updated on progress.

 Stage 3 – Refer to the Independent Regulator

 After a full investigation, if you are still not satisfied with our decision or the way we dealt with your complaint, you then have the option of asking the public bodies independent regulator to investigate your complaint.

-If the public body is regulated you can ask the Commissioner for Ethical Standards in Public Life in Scotland to investigate the matter for you.
+If the public body is regulated you can ask the Ethical Standards Commissioner to investigate the matter for you.
 The Commissioner is independent of the Scottish Government.